 Real estate investments remain the number one acquisition of self-directed IRA owners.
+Building tax-sheltered retirement income with real estate IRAs is a strategy smart investors enjoy.
 Real estate has proven itself over and over again to be a viable long or short-term investment, depending on what your plans are for the property.
 In the years since the housing market crashed, investors with adequate funding were able to acquire these holdings at great prices to build wealth in their portfolios.
 Some performed rehab-and-flips to make quick returns.
 Others purchased property to use for long-term rental income or to sell at a later date in hopes of higher profit margins.
 Property worth is known to bounce back eventually and investors acquainted with the market are equipped to capitalize on the potential gains.

 IRAs that hold real estate as assets are commonly called real estate IRAs.
 While the most common asset is an actual piece of property, investments permissible in these plans include a myriad of other holdings the average individual might not realize.